section-engineering-education/engineering-education/content/articles/pathlib-vs-os-modules-for-file-and-directory-system-operation/index.md

 #### Pathlib module
 - It offers distinguished classes to perform explicit system operations on various operating systems which clearly expresses that the pathlib module isn't portable.
-- The methods usually returns system compatible objects like PurePathPosix, PosixPath, PurePathWindows, and WindowsPath.
+- The methods usually return system-compatible objects like PurePathPosix, PosixPath, PurePathWindows, and WindowsPath.
-- Listing contents of a directory is a tedious task, since it returns a generator that needs to iterated to output readable strings.
+- Listing the contents of a directory is a tedious task since it returns a generator that needs to be iterated to output readable strings.
 - The path class in pathlib provides a method to create a permanent empty file with a different extension which makes working with file system operation mind-boggling in python.
 - It doesn't make any arrangement for environment variables operation.

 ### Conclusion
 At this point, you should have the edge difference between OS and Pathlib modules.
-Also, you would have learned these following:
+Also, you would have learned the following:
 - Good decision-making when choosing the right module for file system operations.
 - How to work with file system operation.
 - Removing a file.
 - Identify the difference between relative path and absolute path.
 - Conversion of file date properties using time and datetime modules.
-- How to work with a path on distinguished operating system.
+- How to work with a path on a distinguished operating system.
-- Retrieving a specific file information.
+- Retrieving specific file information.

 Thanks for reading!